energyinpython/EVO-SPOTIS/docs/usage.rst

 Installation
 -------------

-To use ``evo_spotis``, first install it using the pip command, as demonstrated below.
+To use ``evo-spotis``, first install it using the pip command, as demonstrated below.

 .. code-block:: python

-	pip install evo_spotis
+	pip install evo-spotis

 Usage examples